Orbiting Jupiter: Reception

 Publishers Weekly and Kirkus Reviews both gave the novel starred reviews.
 Jeff Giles, reviewing for The New York Times, called the novel warm and reassuring "though it has its share of tragedy."

-Awards
+Awards and honors

 Orbiting Jupiter was placed on the longlist for the Carnegie Medal in 2017.

 Winner of the 2018 Young Hoosier Book Award (Middle Grade).

+Best Children's Book of the Year (2016) by the Children's Book Committee of Bank Street College of Education.